MartinJindra/docker_nextcloud/README.md

 Edit the [.env](.env) file.

 1. Replace any `TODO` with secure and strong passwords and any links or domains with your own.
-2. And edit some other options if you need to.
+2. If you need to also edit some other options.
 For example you should change the variables ending with "MEM_LIMIT".
 These variables set a memory limit for each container and some machines have more or less RAM so change these accordingly.

 And finally start it with `docker-compose`.